YolanDa Brown: An Artist for All Ages

 And while the performer always approaches the audience the same way, regardless of age, YolanDa says, “The great thing about children is they have no inhibitions.
 They hear music, they dance.
 It’s that simple.”
 That’s why YolanDa aims to “bring out the child” in her mature audience.
 “I always give the audience permission: if your body wants to dance, get up and dance.
 A child wouldn’t ask for permission – they would just go and do it.”

-To mark 10 years on the music circuit, YolanDa is in the middle of an anniversary tour with upcoming live dates at Kew The Music, alongside Billy Ocean and Beverly Knight, as well as a headline concert at Alexandra Palace this November.
+To mark more than 10 years on the music circuit, YolanDa is in the middle of an anniversary tour with upcoming live dates at Kew The Music, alongside Billy Ocean and Beverly Knight, as well as a headline concert at Alexandra Palace this November.
 The connection with the audience remains her key driver.
 “Communication is the most important part of music, especially being a saxophonist – I have no words,” she says.
 “So, for me, it’s about taking the audience on a journey and explaining what I’m thinking before playing a song.”

 In recent years, YolanDa’s own personal journey has taken a philanthropic route.
-As chair of the UK’s largest music education charity Youth Music, and an ambassador for Prince’s Trust, Children & Arts and London Music Fund, YolanDa says she “is able to access more people and offer my knowledge and my passion”.
+As chair of the UK’s largest music education charity Youth Music, and an ambassador for the Prince’s Trust, Children & Arts and London Music Fund, YolanDa says she “is able to access more people and offer my knowledge and my passion”.

 It’s just another way in which YolanDa Brown is reaching out to the next generation, and opening up ways for them, in turn, to leave their musical mark on the world.

 Love Politics War

 2. Time and Tide

 3. Dream Dream Repeat (feat.
 Casey Benjamin)